The views expressed by the host on this program dazzle and rivet the people of this nation.

 Or they thought that efforts to take Trump out would have succeeded by now.

-So they decide they're gonna do it themselves, and they have been raising independent money, money alongside whatever they're raising for the super PAC to fund an ad by of TV commercials and others that are supposed to warn people supporting for Trump, supporting Trump what a mistake they're making.
+And they have been raising independent money, money alongside whatever they're raising for the Super PAC to fund an ad-buy of TV commercials and others that are supposed to warn people supporting for Trump, supporting Trump, what mistake they're making.

 These ads are supposed to tell Trump voters or supporters just how bad Trump is, just how egregious he is.

-It's a it's a it's supposed to wake them up and let them know that they're they're supporting a loose canon or whatever.
+It's supposed to wake them up and let them know that they're supporting a Loose cannon or whatever.

-And their first ad was just a series of um Trump sound bites.
+And their first ad was just a series of Trump sound bites.

 Things Trump has said either on the stump or on television in interviews or at campaign appearances.